Looking for some advice on going solo as a non-litigator....

 (3) I've always thoroughly hated the litigation process.
 Although, admittedly, this is mostly because I feel "out of my element" in it.
 If I learned it well, and knew what I was doing, I might like it.

-And, to be clear, unless / until I was reasonably busy, I would not turn down litigation work.
-More so I would not be "selling" it as a primary service to potential clients.
+And, to be clear, unless or until I was reasonably busy, I would not turn down litigation work.
+It's more accurate to say that I would not be "selling" it as a primary service to potential clients.

 One thing I do have lined up is relationships with boutique / smaller litigation firms to whom I would refer most litigation.
 The plan would be to have them do most of the real litigation work, with me leading things off pre-litigation and mostly turning over to them once things are filed.
 Even if I never litigate on my own, I would imagine a fair amount of the hours I bill would be in connection with litigation.